Ecovibe-KE/EcoVibe/README.md

     VITE_FIREBASE_API_KEY=your-firebase-api-key
     ```

+The staging environment client can be found here: `https://ecovibe-staging.web.app/`, remember to update the server to point to this endpoint in the appropriate places.
+Also, remember CORS 😜 settings on the server.

 ### Server-Side

 The server-side application uses Flask's prefixed environment variables.
 The recommended way to manage these is with a `.flaskenv` file in the `server` directory.